 The infection must run its course on its own.
 In general, antibiotics and anti-diarrheal drugs are not recommended by health care professionals.
 Antibiotics are not effective and can even increase your risks for complications, and anti-diarrheal medication stops your body from eliminating the toxins that are making you sick.

 In severe cases, hospitalization can help stabilize your E. coli symptoms.
 Depending on the situation and level of dehydration you’re experiencing, doctors may use an array of treatments like IV fluids and electrolytes, plasma exchange and kidney dialysis.

-6 Natural Ways to Help Manage E. coli Symptoms & Boost Recovery
+How to Help Manage Symptoms and Boost Recovery

 While there is no “cure” for E. coli, you can provide your body with the natural support it needs to fight the infection and repair your gut from the E. coli infection.

 1. Drink Plenty of Fluids